manjaro-libhybris/manjaro-arm-tools/README.md

 **Syntax**

 ```
-sudo buildarmimg [-d device] [-e edition] [-v version] [-u username] [-p password] [-n] [-x] [-i package file]
+sudo buildarmoem [-d device] [-e edition] [-v version] [-n] [-x] [-i package file]
 ```

 To build a minimal image version 18.07 for the raspberry pi 3:

 ```
-sudo buildarmimg -d rpi3 -e minimal -v 18.07
+sudo buildarmoem -d rpi3 -e minimal -v 18.07
 ```

 To build a minimal version 18.08 RC1 for the odroid-c2 with a new rootfs downloaded:

 ```
-sudo buildarmimg -d oc2 -e minimal -v 18.08-rc1 -n
+sudo buildarmoem -d oc2 -e minimal -v 18.08-rc1 -n
 ```

 To build an lxqt version with a local package installed for the rock64:

 ```
-sudo buildarmimg -d rock64 -e lxqt -i package-name-1.0-1-aarch64.pkg.tar.xz
+sudo buildarmoem -d rock64 -e lxqt -i package-name-1.0-1-aarch64.pkg.tar.xz
 ```

-## buildarmoem
-This one functions mostly like `buildarmimg`, but only has device, edition and version arguments.

-It will create an image, much like `buildarmimg`, but will not add users or password to it.
-It will then install a special script that runs on first boot, that prompts the user for OEM stuff.

 ## buildrootfs
 This script does exactly what it says it does.
-It builds a very small rootfs, to be used by the Manjaro ARM Installer (and perhaps `buildarmpkg` and `buildarmimg` in the future.
+It builds a very small rootfs, to be used by the Manjaro ARM Installer and `buildarmoem`.

 **Syntax**
 ```